Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Limitations

 \section{Limitations}

+A limitation of our Causal Analysis metric is that it does not evaluate the model's real internal reasoning process.
+Without a complete understanding of the pertaining data and models' internal working process, it is difficult to know whether or not the chain of thought is faithful to the reasoning process.
+In this study, we provide insist and evidence that could explain how the model uses CoT.
+For future research, the causal mediation metric can be useful for measuring the extent to which new methods improve faithfulness.
 Compared to training a standard CoT distillation process, our method requires (i) additional counterfactual data generated by LLMs, which can be expensive, and (ii) training time increases as training Direct Preference Optimization is a two-step process.
 To manage the complexity of our already large-scale experiments involving (a) four different reasoning tasks, and (b) hyperparameter search grids, we ran experiments with 3 random seeds.
 Additionally, \ourmodel{} is dependent on rationales generated by LLMs.
 Extra care should be taken when applying our model in production environments, especially when making critical decisions or exposing its generated contents directly to human end users.